balaji-techascend/career-roadmap/2-leverage.md

 - What return it has produced (trust, visibility, influence, optionality, growth)
 - Who notices or benefits from this

+- Item:
+  - What I invest in:
+    - ...
+  - What return it has produced:
+    - ...
+  - Who notices or benefits:
+    - ...

+(repeat this 2-4 times)

 If there is no evidence, it does not belong here.

 ---